anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-  2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to an RA in the backend of the domain, called PKI RA.
+  2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to a backend RA, called PKI RA.
      In such scenarios the registrar optionally checks certification requests it receives from pledges and forwards them to the PKI RA.
 The RA performs the remaining parts of the enrollment request validation and authorization.